 Yeah, I don’t know.
 I’m just kind of taking it day by day.
 Really,

 Bill Gasiamis 49:28

 There’s no better way to take it day by day, sometimes minute by minute, sometimes hour by hour.

 Bill Gasiamis 49:37

 I found that the more I do that, the more it helps.
-So I’m so grateful for the people that have done done that I’ve considered writing a book myself, but I don’t have the mental capacity and the energy to do that yet.
+So I’m so grateful for the people that have done that I’ve considered writing a book myself, but I don’t have the mental capacity and the energy to do that yet.
 I think that’s a little bit in the future for me.
-So I’m just glad that there’s people like you that, you know, take on this thing that was thrust upon them and find a way to turn it into a positive experience.
+So I’m just glad that there are people like you that, you know, take on this thing that was thrust upon them and find a way to turn it into a positive experience.
 It makes a massive difference to me.
-I know, to all the other people that have read the book that have given feedback and definitely to Michael even though I dont know, Michael, I know that it’s made a huge difference in his life.
+I know, to all the other people that have read the book that has given feedback, and definitely to Michael even though I don’t know, Michael, I know that it’s made a huge difference in his life.

 Yes, it has to.
 Yeah,